We’ve all been there. Spent hours writing a post, hit publish and… got nothing.

 Whether you publish multiple times a day or once a month, it’s important to be consistent.
 And it’s not just me who advocates for consistency — Google does, too.

-Say you publish every day for a week but then a new project comes along, you get busy, and you don’t have time to write any articles for a couple months.
+Say you publish every day for a week but then a new project comes along, you get busy, and you don’t have time to write any articles for a couple of months.
 What does this say about your website?

 Well, it tells readers you’re too busy for them, you’re not committed to publishing quality content, and it’s not worth their time subscribing to your blog or RSS feed.